US asks EU to go after Russian and African villains

 He spoke in Brussels after meeting EU officials and after visiting Berlin, London, Paris, and Madrid to beat the drum.

-He will head to the Baltic states next week, which already have national Magnitsky Acts, to look at "ways to work together", he said.
+He will head to the Baltic states next week, which already have national Magnitsky Acts, to look for "ways to work together", he said.

 He spoke amid increased interest on Magnitsky-type sanctions in some EU countries.